dgvncsz0f/dot-install/README.rst

 At this phase, it will also initialize/update any git submodule defined [something I use a lot].

-Past fetching the files, the modules have been figured, files will be staged into a temporary location [#]_.
+Past fetching the files and the modules have been figured, files will be staged into a temporary location [#]_.
 The actual directory is defined by the `mktemp` program.

-The pre/post hooks are invokes in this stage.
+The pre/post hooks are invoked in this stage.
 At this point nothing have been changed, but everything that will be done is available at the staging directory.

 And then comes the installing phase.
-In order two install, two operations are performed:
+Here, two operations are
+performed:

 1. Remove the directories that will be modified [#]_;